Apollo Energy Systems: Mars Van / Electric Eel

 During 1969 and 1970, EPF produced 12 electric delivery vans.
 These vans were based on the Daf Kalmar which was imported from Sweden.
 Although not officially tested, the company literature stated that the vehicle had a top speed of 45 mph, and could travel 75 miles on a single charge at that same speed.
 EFP's tri-polar lead cobalt battery was again used as the power source.
 Unique features included a variomatic belt drive transmission and a fiberglass body.
-During this same period, EFP also converted another Daf vehicle called The Electric Eel, based on the Daf 44 which had a top speed of 60mph, and could travel 50 miles on a single charge at 50 mph, according to company literature.
+During this same period, EFP also converted another Daf vehicle called The Electric Eel, based on the Daf 44 which had a top speed of 60 mph, and could travel 50 miles on a single charge at 50 mph, according to company literature.

 EPF was awarded a contract to supply the U.S. Post Office with 4 Mars Vans.
 The projected performance was to have a top speed of 45 mph and to be capable of making 400 stops and starts without recharging which would cover a 6-hour route.
-At the time, a Gallop poll found that 36 million adults in the U.S. would have been willing to purchase an electric car.
+At the time, a Gallup poll found that 36 million adults in the U.S. would have been willing to purchase an electric car.

-Early EFP personalities

-Some of the names of individuals that were part of the EFP family during those days included: Al Hartman, Don Swanson, Kemmons Wilson, Arthur Godfrey, Wally Rippel, George Schwartz, Ron Gremban, Foster Hinshaw, Steen Hansen, Bob Rice, John Van Slooten, Del Coats, Bob McKee and Bob Beaumont.

 Voltair

-In 1969, EFP completed the design and a mock-up version of an electric car that was featured of the front cover of the February, 1971 issue of Popular Science magazine.
+In 1969, EFP completed the design and a mock-up version of an electric car that was featured of the front cover of the February 1971 issue of Popular Science magazine.
 It was planned to be a hybrid vehicle, using both batteries and a fuel cell.
 The vehicle was never completed.